-If you terminate employment after you have become a participant in the 401(k) Plan and are re-employed, you will be eligible to re-enter the 401(k) Plan on the first day of the payroll period following your date of re-employment.
+If you terminate employment after you have become a participant in the Retirement Plan and are re-employed before incurring a Five Year Break in Service, or if you had a vested interest in your Retirement Plan account when you left, you will be eligible to re-enter the Retirement Plan on the first pay period beginning after your re-employment.
+Otherwise, you must satisfy the eligibility requirements described in the "Who is Eligible for the Retirement Plan?" section.